 As a Contributing Editor of Verse Virtual, an Online Community Journal of Poetry, my poems appear each month in that fine journal.
-Here’s my contribution for December, 2017: first, a poem from my youth, The History of the Postal Service, then an ekphrastic poem called Sweet Slumber.
-This was a poem written in response to a watercolor by my friend and web-guru, Tim Savage.
-(This poem and picture appeared earlier in The Ekphrastic Review.
-See below.)
+Here’s my contribution for February, 2018; this month’s theme is karma, a subject I know little about.
+However, that seldom stops me.
+First, a poem from based on my largely unsuccessful experience with meditation, String Theory.
+Then, a poem tangentially on Karma, A Poem Beginning and Ending with Favorite Advertising Slogans from Childhood.
 Check the V-V Archives page for more by me.
 I’ve been happily contributing to Verse-Virtual since October, 2015, thanks to the largesse of my friend and publisher, Firestone Feinberg.

 I’ve been fortunate enough to have poems selected for publication in Autumn Sky Poetry Daily, the fine site published by Christine Klocek-Lim.
-Please take a look at Moving Day which appeared in August 2017 and Hurricane Irene which appeared in September.
-I’m please and proud that Moving Day has been nominated for a Pushcart Prize.
+Please take a look at Moving Day which appeared in August 2017 I’m please and proud that Moving Day has been nominated for a Pushcart Prize.
 You’ll also find that my poem The Dark, which originally appeared in Muddy River Poetry Review, was reprinted on Autumn Sky.

 The New Verse News, edited by the intrepid James Penha, publishes all the news in poetry form that fits.
-In the past few months, my poems Guys like us , Christmas Past with the Trumps, Against the Need to Write Poems in the Age of Trump, and Don’t Get Sick in America, Lordy, I Hope There Are Tapes, For Rosh Hashanah,which is about my late father-in-law, Victor (Zeke) Zonana, and now Role Models, which recalls the day JFK was assassinated have all appeared in the News.
+In the past few months, my poems Guys like us, Christmas Past with the Trumps, Against the Need to Write Poems in the Age of Trump, Don’t Get Sick in America, Lordy, I Hope There Are Tapes, For Rosh Hashanah,which is about my late father-in-law, Victor (Zeke) Zonana, and Role Models, which recalls the day JFK was assassinated have all appeared in the News.
 My latest attempt to grapple with the headlines on NVN is my poem, The Sentencing of Dr. Larry Nassar.

 In addition to The Story of the Milkman, Silver Birch Press from California has been kind enough to publish many of my poems during the last few years.
 Here’s the place where you can find them all, including my latest Button Trends—Summer, 1959